lahkens/MLP-and-Backpropagation/README.md

+# MLP and Backpropagation
-### Building a MultiLayer Perceptron from Scratch and then backpropagating to update the weights and biases for a mathematical function
+## Built a MultiLayer Perceptron from sratch using numpy and then performed backpropagation to update the weights and biases for a given mathematical function.